 Prior work has shown that incorporating depth into VLA \textit{policies} improves spatial reasoning~\cite{bhat_3d-cavla_2025, yuan_depthvla_2025, li2025qdepthvlaquantizeddepthprediction, qu_spatial-vla_2025}.
 However, these methods treat depth as a pixel or feature-level input to the policy network and still require substantial robot-annotated trajectory data for training.
-Crucially, no prior work has investigated whether depth can enhance the \textit{RGB-based latent action representations themselves}, that is, \textbf{whether geometric structure can be embedded within the RGB latent space during unsupervised pretraining so that downstream policies inherit stronger spatial priors without requiring additional labeled data}.
+Crucially, it is under-explored whether depth can enhance the \textit{RGB-based latent action representations themselves}, that is, \textbf{whether geometric structure can be embedded within the RGB latent space during unsupervised pretraining so that downstream policies inherit stronger spatial priors without requiring additional labeled data.}

-To this end, we introduce \textsc{UniLACT} (\textbf{Uni}fied \textbf{L}atent \textbf{Ac}tion \textbf{T}ransformer), a VLA that leverages unsupervised pretraining with depth-aware unified latent action representations derived from RGB-D observations.
+To this end, we introduce \textsc{UniLACT} (\textbf{Uni}fied \textbf{L}atent \textbf{Ac}tion \textbf{T}ransformer), a VLA that leverages unsupervised pretraining with depth-aware latent action representations derived from RGB-D observations.
 To obtain such depth-aware representations, we propose \textsc{UniLARN} (\textbf{Uni}fied \textbf{L}atent \textbf{A}ction lea\textbf{RN}ing), an IDM–FDM-based framework that learns a shared embedding space for RGB and depth while explicitly modeling their cross-modal interactions.
-This unique design yields both modality-specific and unified latent action representations within a common latent space, which serve as pseudo action labels for pretraining \textsc{UniLACT}.
+Close to our work, UniSkill~\cite{kim2025uniskillimitatinghumanvideos} also incorporates depth into latent representations but to learn generic, embodiment agnostic skills within a joint embedding space.
+However, \textsc{UniLARN} is designed to produce both modality-specific and unified latent action representations within a shared latent space, which are used as pseudo action labels to pretrain \textsc{UniLACT}.
+This formulation enables \textsc{UniLACT} to fully exploit the complementary semantics of RGB and the geometry grounded structure of depth, yielding a more scalable pretraining paradigm compared to UniSkill.
 During latent pretraining, \textsc{UniLACT} is trained to predict latent action targets conditioned on visual observations and task instructions, enabling it to encode complementary semantic and geometric cues.
 The learned representations are subsequently fine-tuned with limited action supervision to produce executable control commands for downstream manipulation tasks.
 Notably, depth is used only during training; at inference time, \textsc{UniLACT} operates solely on RGB observations and task instructions.

 To validate our approach, we evaluate \textsc{UniLACT} in both simulation and real-world settings.
 On simulation benchmarks, \textsc{UniLACT} achieves a 29.2\% relative improvement over a purely RGB-based latent baseline~\cite{chen_moto_2025}.
 Real-world experiments further corroborate these gains, with \textsc{UniLACT} demonstrating more stable grasping and improved collision avoidance, highlighting the benefits of incorporating geometric structure via depth during pretraining.
 In summary, our contributions are as follows: